 There are twenty heritage buildings filled with original items used by those who lived in the 1860s and onward.
 Our extensive collection has been either donated to the Village or were the original products/items belonging in the homes we have on site.

 You can see the old St. George Anglican Church, The Beenleigh Council Chambers, Willkie’s General Store, the old Dodge fire engines, family homes, the Loganholme One Teacher School, the Post Office and much more.

 You might like to hire an MP3 Player to take a self-guided tour of the Village.
 Enjoy listening to the fascinating history of each of the buildings situated at the Village.
 The history is narrated by actors from the Beenleigh Theatre Group playing the role of our pioneering settlers.
 A project sponsored by a Regional Arts Development Fund grant.

 Self-guided tours are also available so you can take your own time, and enjoy the many original displays and unique collections at Beenleigh Historical Village & Museum.

-The Village Cafe is now open Sunday, Monday, Wednesday, and Thursday.
+The Village Cafe now opens the same days and times as the Village.
 Check out our new Menu for Breakfast and Meals, or just come to enjoy a coffee / cuppa scones & jam.
-Visit the Facebook page at: www.facebook.com/BeenleighHistoricalVillage/
+Visit the Facebook page at: www.facebook.com/HistoricalVillageCafe/

-The Gallery in the Corridor is also open 6 days a week from Sunday to Friday.
+The Gallery in the Corridor is also open 7 days a week.
 Come down and view, or purchase, the amazing, professional, local artwork on display at the Gallery.
 Visit the Facebook page for more information on the Gallery in the Corridor: www.facebook.com/